 Emphasis of matter

-I draw attention to note to the financial statements No. 3.
+I draw attention to note to the financial statements No. 4.
 On 11 April 2024, the authorized director of the subsidiary submitted a petition to the Kristianstads tingsrätt District Court in Sweden to place the subsidiary into bankruptcy proceedings due to permanent lack of financial liquidity in accordance with Swedish law.
 The court immediately ordered bankruptcy and appointed a trustee on the same day.
-As a result of this situation, the parent company lost control in the subsidiary which has been deconsolidated from the Group financial statements.
+As a result of this situation, the parent company derecognition of the subsidiary which has been deconsolidated from the Group financial statements.
 Consequently, the financial information of the subsidiary has been prepared under the instructions of the trustee, resulting in the subsidiary being unable to prepare its financial information as of the same reporting date as the parent company or on the same accounting basis (prepared on an accounting basis other than that of going concern) or in the same format.
 On 12 April 2024, the trustee collected all financial information of the subsidiary and prepared the first statement of assets dated 29 May 2024.
-The loss of control of the subsidiary on 11 April 2024 and its deconsolidation from the Group financial statements gave rise to a gain on loss of control amounting to Baht 191.38 million, which is presented in the consolidated statements of comprehensive income for the nine-month periods ended 31 July 2024.
-In addition, a net loss for the period from discontinued operation - net of income tax arises from the effective disposal through loss of control of the operating segment represented by the subsidiary in the period up to the date of loss of control.
-This amount to Baht 356.03 million, presented in the consolidated statements of comprehensive income for the nine-month period ended 31 July 2024.
+The derecognition of subsidiary on 11 April 2024 and its deconsolidation from the Group financial statements gave rise to a net loss for the period from discontinued operation - net of income tax amounting to Baht 164.96 million, presented in the consolidated statements of comprehensive income for the nine-month periods ended 31 July 2024.
 However, my opinion is not modified in respect of this matter.

 (Pitinan Lilamethwat)